fission/docs.fission.io/docs/content/en/docs/concepts/components/core/controller.md

 1. The clients send requests to the endpoints on Controller.
 2. (A) Controller operates the CRDs based on the request.
-3. (B) If a request is to the another internal service, proxy the request to the service.
+3. (B) If a request is to another internal service, proxy the request to the service.

 ## API